 Strobist is the world's most popular resource for photographers who want how to learn to use their flashes like a pro.
 (Learn more here.)

 Lighting newb?
 Welcome.
-Scroll down just past the most recent features to access Strobist's extensive knowledge bank below.
-You should start with Lighting 101, just as millions of other photographers have done before you.
+Start with Lighting 101, just as millions of other photographers have done before you.
+Or scroll down to access Strobist's extensive knowledge bank below.

 Read Full Post